AmrrTarekk/MyReads-track-app/README.md

 ## Description
 MyReads: A Book Tracking App which tracks your books and place them to one of three shelves (Currently Reading, Want To Read, and Read).
-It also searches for new books and gives you the appility to add them to your Reads.
+It also searches for new books and gives you the ability to add them to your Reads.
 There's also a feature that makes you move any of these books ti any shelf you want.

 The Project is to: